-The Privacy Rule establishes national standards to protect an individuals medical records and other personal health information.
+The Privacy Rule establishes national standards to protect individuals medical records and other personal health information.
 It applies to health plans, health care clearinghouses, and health care providers that conduct health care transactions electronically.
 It requires that appropriate safeguards be in place to protect the privacy of personal health information, and sets limits and conditions on the uses and disclosures that may be made of such information without patient authorization.

-The Privacy Rule also gives patients rights over their health information, including rights to examine and obtain a copy of their health records, and to request corrections.
+The Privacy Rule also gives patients rights over their health information, including rights to examine and obtain a copy of their health records and to request corrections.

 The Security Rule

-The HIPAA Security Rule addresses the privacy protection of electronic protected health information (PHI).
+The HIPAA Security Rule addresses the privacy protection of electronically protected health information (PHI).
 Similar to the Privacy Rule, the Security Rule also deals with identifiable health information – as defined by 18 HIPAA identifiers.
 The Security Rule also defines standards, procedures and methods for protecting electronic PHI – with attention as to how PHI is stored, accessed, transmitted and audited.

 The HIPAA Security Rule addresses the following aspects of security:

 - Administrative Safeguards – Assignment of a HIPAA security compliance team.

 - Physical Safeguards – Protection of electronic systems, equipment and data.

 - Technical Safeguards – Authentication and encryption used to control data access.

 The American Recovery and Reinvestment Act of 2009 includes the Health Information Technology for Economic and Clinical Health (HITECH) Act.